CBEP-SoCB/Presumpscot_WQ_sum/Analysis/DO_Analysis.md

 #> Signif. codes:  0 '***' 0.001 '**' 0.01 '*' 0.05 '.'
 0.1 ' ' 1
 ```

-So, in both cases, the best model (by AIC) includes both year and year
+So, in both cases, the best model (by AIC) again includes both year and
-by site interaction terms, and fitting a separate value for each year
+year by site interaction terms, and fitting a separate value for each
-provides a stronger fit than fitting a linear term (where the term does
+year provides a stronger fit than fitting a linear term (where the term
-not achieve significance).
+does not achieve significance).

 That means we have no real pattern to point to across sites.
 We need to
 evaluate each site independently.
 There is no evidence for a meaningful